microsoft/vscode/extensions/ipynb/README.md

-# Jupyter for Visual Studio Code
+# Jupyta fow Visuaw Studio Code

-**Notice:** This extension is bundled with Visual Studio Code.
-It can be disabled but not uninstalled.
+**Notice:** This extension is bundwed with Visuaw Studio Code.
+It can be disabwed but not uninstawwed.

-## Features
+## Featuwes

-This extension provides the following Jupyter-related features for VS Code:
+This extension pwovides the fowwowing Jupyta-wewated featuwes fow VS Code:

-- Open, edit and save .ipynb files
+- Open, edit and save .ipynb fiwes